-Now could not be a better time to take the ‘Tasty and Healthy New Year Challenge’ with Virtual Potluck, and reevaluate the brands you are using in your kitchen.
-California Olive Ranch (COR) and Bob’s Red Mill (BRM) have teamed up with Virtual Potluck in January, to bring you the healthiest and most delicious recipes possible, along with fabulous giveaways!
+Now could not be a better time to take the ‘Tasty and Healthy New Year Challenge’, and to reevaluate the brands you are using in your kitchen.
+California Olive Ranch (COR) and Bob’s Red Mill (BRM) have teamed up with our Virtual Potluck, to bring you the healthiest and most delicious recipes possible, along with fabulous giveaways!
 Our plan is to help you incorporate better foods into your diet such as olive oil and whole grains.
 This weeks challenge is appetizers!

 Each week all twelve of the Virtual Potluck bloggers will introduce a new recipe using one product from Bob’s Red Mill and one from California Olive Ranch.
-That is twelve chances to win spectacular products!
-This week I decided to make Sun-dried Tomato, Kalamata Olive and Basil Pesto Focaccia.
-If you would like to know more about Focaccia, click here.
-I have chosen to work with Arbequina Olive Oil which is fresh, fruity and has a flavor profile of tropical fruit and fresh artichoke.
+That is twelve chances to win spectacular products.
+This week I decided to make Sun-dried Tomato, Kalamata Olive and Basil Pesto Flat Bread.
+I’m working with Arbequina Olive Oil that has a flavor profile of tropical fruit and fresh artichoke.
 It is best used on salad greens and in garden pestos.
 I have also chosen Organic 100% Stone Ground Hard White Whole Wheat Flour to work with from Bob’s Red Mill.
 It contains all of the healthy ingredients from the wheat-berry, including the germ, bran, and fiber from the endosperm.

 Since 1978 when their doors opened, Bobs Red Mill has used traditional time-honored techniques in milling, and their stone grinding mills are much like the ones used during early Roman times.
 Their quartz millstones produce a finer product unlike high-speed steel rollers, and their stone mills ensure the most nutritious parts of the whole grain remain, so the all-natural goodness is packed right into your bag.
 If you want to see the mill in action, click here.